stelligent/amediamanager/meta-readme.md

 * The purpose of doing the following is if it is desired to use a public or private Git repository for a completely independent project.
 There will be no contributions back to the original project.
 For instance, creating a Continous Delivery Pipeline for an open-source application.

 **Steps**
-* In the GitHub WebUI, create a new repository and name it accordingly ("new_repo" for this document)
+* In the GitHub WebUI (https://github.com/), create a new repository and name it accordingly ("new_repo" for this document)
 * Clone the repository that will be used as the base for the new repository ("base_repo" for this document)
   * `git clone https://github.com/org_or_username/base_repo.git` (note: this URL is listed in the GitHub WebUI)
   * On the local machine there should now be a new directory with that repository contents within it; user will still be in home directory (there will be some output of the command saying whether clone was successful)